 Merit Badge Program and Counselors

-The Merit Badge program allows any Boy Scout or any qualified Venturer to learn about sports, crafts, science, trades, business, and future careers as you earn merit badges.
-Boys will also pick-up some valuable life skills along the way as they earn these merit badges.
+The Merit Badge program allows any Scout or any qualified Venturer to learn about sports, crafts, science, trades, business, and future careers as you earn merit badges.
+Scouts will also pick-up some valuable life skills along the way as they earn these merit badges.

-Be able to work with Scout-age boys (11-17 years of age)
+- Be able to work with Scout-age boys and/or girls (11-17 years of age)

 Merit Badge Forum

 High Trail District holds an annual Merit Badge Forum in February.
-Over 700 scouts attended the Merit Badge Forum, held at Hickman Mills Freshman Center, this year.
-Please look for more information on this event in the fall, as plans for the 2017 Merit Badge Forum take shape.
+Over 600 scouts attended the Merit Badge Forum, held at Summit Lakes Middle School, in Lee's Summit, this year.
+Please look for more information on this event in the fall, as plans for the 2021 Merit Badge Forum take shape.

 Reporting advancement is a requirement of the Boy Scouts of America, and entering it directly into the BSA system through an Internet portal is the most straightforward way to get it done.
 Internet Advancement has served as the portal since 2006.
-Internet Advancement has been available for reporting Cub Scout, Boy Scout, Varsity Scout, and Sea Scout ranks; Venturing advancement awards; merit badges; and many other awards available across the BSA programs.
+Internet Advancement has been available for reporting Cub Scout, Scouts BSA, and Sea Scout ranks; Venturing advancement awards; merit badges; and many other awards available across the BSA programs.

 All advancement must be reported to local councils.
 This is important in keeping member records up to date, and it assures an accurate count in the Journey to Excellence performance recognition program.
 When this is done, it alleviates issues in documenting progress as Scouts submit Eagle applications or transfer from one unit to another within a council.
 Consistent and constant reporting also assures accurate records for use by commissioners, other district and council volunteers, and the National Council.